Cyndaron/binary-handler/README.md

 Binary Reader](https://github.com/mdurrant/php-binary-reader), and which supported writing binary files.
 Some of the differences:

-- This project only supports reading little endian.
 - This project only works on whole bytes.
 You will have to do any bitmasking yourself.
 - This project allows _writing_ binary files, in addition to reading them.
 - This project allows creating the reader and writer from a filename, in addition to a string or